TimBurg/MA_thesis_markdown/source/07_theory.md

 ### Projection of vertices onto the surface

 Both in an edge split as well as in vertex smoothing a constructed new vertex must be projected onto the surface.
-To this end I use a simple gradient descent with a fixed steplength of one.
+To this end I use a simple gradient descent iterations with a fixed steplength of one.
 This is a rather heuristical result that has proven much better convergence than the exact steplength.
-This is most probably due to the fact that around the surface the slope of the function is one by construction.
+Most probably this is due to the fact that around the surface the slope of the function is one by construction.